helmwave/docs/docs/examples/dir-as-name/README.md

 # Directory as release

+- If you want to keep a group of releases where release name is a dir name.
-If you want to install each application in your own namespace.
+- If you want to manage a group of releases in

 ## Create the project